 The tighter the spread, the quicker the trade can potentially move into profit earning territory.

-CFD trades on indices, currencies and commodities are commission free but incur a widened spread.
+CFD trades on indices, currencies and commodities are commission free.

 Financing is a fee that you pay or receive to hold a trading position overnight on CFD trades that have no set expiry date.